 Who’s up next // Be one step ahead.
 As you ask family members to line up, also recognize who is next and let them know so that they are ready.
 The very last thing you need is for someone to disappear for a restroom break and leave you frantically searching for them.

-Camera ready, always // At this point you’re photographing the bride and groom with only minutes available to you.
-Every second counts.
-The last thing you want to do is put your camera down while you’re walking from one location to an other.
-You’ll miss those cute in between moments with the couple.
-Your should remain light on your feet with your camera up, moving to grab different angles and possibly sneaking in some fun direction to prompt emotion between your clients en route to the next spot.
+Camera ready, always // At this point, you’re photographing the bride and groom with only minutes available to you.
+Every second count.
+The last thing you want to do is put your camera down while you’re walking from one location to another.
+You’ll miss those cute in-between moments with the couple.
+You should remain light on your feet with your camera up, moving to grab different angles and possibly sneaking in some fun direction to prompt emotion between your clients en route to the next spot.

 That sunset though // When walking my clients back to their guests, I always give them a little heads up that I’ll be tapping their shoulder later in the evening, inviting to enjoy the most romantic lighting of the day.
 Borrowing your bride and groom from their party at sunset gives you back a little bit of time for additional portraits.
 They are usually onboard, especially when I mention that we’ll make it quick and no guests will even notice they escaped for a few minutes.
 Before sunset arrives, I scan through my camera and refresh my memory on the emotions and poses we’ve already tackled, so that we’re not repeating.
 I want to make the most of our final time together.

 [WHAT’S IN MY BAG?
 Here are some items that help me photograph portraits under pressure… My favorite Timex watch helps me sneakily check time in front of guests without being rude and grabbing my phone // When lighting is not ideal and there’s no time to relocate, my collapsible disc reflector saves the day! // Black jumpsuits like this one from Modcloth are everything to me during wedding season.
 I’m able to move around much quicker and more comfortably!]